 One of Zedong's first actions after collectivizing agriculture was probably intended to protect the farms.
 Sparrows, he was told, ate a lot of grain seeds, so Zedong ordered the people to go forth and kill all the sparrows.
 During the Great Sparrow Campaign, as it has been called, hundreds of millions of sparrows were killed, mostly because people chased them until the birds were so tired that they fell out of the sky.
 (The campaign was part of the broader Four Pests Campaign, which also targeted rats, flies and mosquitoes — all with the aim of improving human hygiene.)

 The problem with the Great Sparrow Campaign became evident in 1960.
 The sparrows, it seemed, didn't only eat grain seeds.
 They also ate insects.
 With no birds to control them, insect populations boomed.
-Locusts, in particular, swarmed over the country, eating everything they could find — including crops intended for human food.
+Locusts, in particular, swarmed over the country, eating everything they could find — including crops intended for human consumption.
 People, on the other hand, quickly ran out of things to eat, and millions starved.
 Numbers vary, of course, with the official number from the Chinese government placed at 15 million.
 Some scholars, however, estimate that the fatalities were as high as 45 or even 78 million.
 Chinese journalist Yang Jisheng, who chronicled the famine in his book "Tombstone," estimates the deaths at 36 million people.
 (The book, published in the U.S. last year, is banned in China.)

-But the people did not go down quickly or easily.
+But the people didn't go down quickly or easily.
 "Documents report several thousand cases where people ate other people," Yang told NPR in 2012.
 "Parents ate their own kids.
 Kids ate their own parents."
 The behavior was so awful — with thousands of people murdered for food or for speaking out against the government — that the topic of what has become known as the Great Famine remains taboo in China more than 50 years later.

 Perhaps the most tragic aspect is that most of those deaths were unnecessary.
 Although the fields were empty, massive grain warehouses held enough food to feed the entire country — but the government never released it.